mrgroen/mendix-NativeVisionCamera/README.md

 - Mendix 10.18.3+
 - react-native 0.75.4+

-## Issues, suggestions and feature requests
-[link to GitHub issues]

 ## Development and contribution
 1. Install NPM package dependencies by using: `npm install`.
 If you use NPM v7.x.x, which can be checked by executing `npm -v`, execute: `npm install --legacy-peer-deps`.
 1. Run `npm start` to watch for code changes.
 On every change: